 A 4 oz glass, amber jar and for me one the most beautiful labels I know.
 All the labels are very clean, classic and classy looking, with great color schemes and lettering!
 Labels are stickers.
 The pomade itself is light yellow.

 Michael makes use of a few preservatives: phenoxyethanol, caprylyl glycol and sorbic acid plus the solid antioxidant vitamin E oil.
 Preservatives are normally used for water based products to combat yeasts, bacteria and molds.
 Michael played safe and used them to prolong shelf life and made them more resistant to environmental circumstances.
-A very client-friendly approach in my opinion, who doesn’t want his pomade to last longer, for sure when having a big collection.
+A very client-friendly approach for those who want their pomade to last longer.
 The natural vitamin E helps to avoid it getting nasty but is no real preservative on itself.

 Tobacco and bay leaf.
 When opening the jar, I couldn’t put my finger on the scent.
 It smells kind of fresh, a bit soapy and tart.
 In the hair: very present breezes.
 Don’t like this scent.
 This is just my opinion.